HOME

 In addition to his time spent at the Division I level, Swanenburg helped start two Division III programs.
 His first coaching position was as an assistant at Goucher College while the team underwent the transition from club to varsity status.
 Most recently, he founded the program at nearby Christopher Newport University.
 While with the Captains, Swanenburg led CNU to a winning season in only its second year of play.
 He also directed the team to wins over numerous established programs, including Hampton Roads' rival Virginia Wesleyan.
 Finally, he cemented his reputation for being an excellent in-game coach, as his young CNU squads recorded an incredible 8-2 record in one goal games.

 Joining Swanenburg in leading the Patriots are some of the area's top coaches.
-Their combination of playing and coaching experience is unrivaled in all of Hampton Roads and ensures that the program's mission of providing elite instruction is fulfilled.
+Their combination of playing and coaching experience, coupled with a true desire to develop all players, regardless of recreational program or high school affiliation, is unrivaled in all of Hampton Roads-- and ensures that the program's mission of providing elite instruction is fulfilled.
+Current coaches include:

-In addition to receiving on-the-field coaching, all Patriots benefit from the relationships that the Patriot coaching staff has with countless college, high school and club teams across the nation.
+Finally, in addition to receiving on-the-field coaching, all Patriots benefit from the relationships that the Patriot coaching staff has with countless college, high school and club teams across the nation.
 High School Patriots, in particular, benefit from Coach Swanenburg's vast knowledge of the college game and recruiting process, and his personal relationship with Division I, II and III coaches.
-All Patriots receive sound advice on how to best prepare for the college game and are assisted in their pursuit and selection of college options.
+All Patriots receive knowledgeable advice on how to best prepare for the college game and are assisted in their pursuit and selection of college options -- at no additional cost.

 PARTNERS